Real-Time Data Pipeline Development | Kafka

 Kafka retains events for a configurable period (days to weeks depending on volume and storage).
 When a stream processing bug causes incorrect output, the fix is: correct the processor, reset the consumer group offset to the point before the bug was introduced, and replay events through the corrected processor.
 The destination must either support upserts (so corrected records overwrite incorrect ones) or be truncated for the affected time range before replay.
 We design the retention period and consumer offset management to support replay as a first-class operational capability, not an afterthought.

-A focused real-time pipeline -- a single event stream from one source to one or two destinations with standard processing -- typically runs $25,000 to $60,000.
-A more complete system with multiple event types, complex stream processing logic, CDC from production databases, and ML feature store integration typically runs $60,000 to $150,000.
+A first real-time stream, one source to one or two destinations with standard processing, starts around $25,000 to $45,000.
+That is the shippable v1 we build to prove the pipeline in production.
+A full platform with several event types, complex stream processing logic, CDC from production databases, and ML feature store integration grows to $60,000 to $150,000 as you add scope.
 Fixed cost agreed before development starts.

 Work with us